jstowers/MongoDB-usingNode.js/README.md

 1. Created aggregation frameworks for database collections using the aggregate() method.
 2. Aggregation frameworks implement a pipeline system that consists of stages that each perform a unique operation on a collection of documents.
 3. Basic pipeline operations include $match, $project, $sort, $skip, and $limit.
-4. Designed sophisticated, multi-stage sort queries using $unwind and $group for a Crunchbase database and a school grades database.
+4. Designed multi-stage sort queries using $unwind and $group for a Crunchbase database and a school grades database.
 5. Added group accumulators like $sum, $avg, $push, and $addToSet.

 ### Example: